 This is another one of the three missing locations that bemused me for several years, and was the very last one to be solved.

 Blakeslee and I were both separately working on trying to figure out this location.
-And it seems as though we were both, more or less, using the same strategy in our search, however, he proceeded more quickly than me.
+And it seems as though we were both using the same basic strategy in our search, however, he proceeded more quickly than me.

-First thing I did was search through the streets of South Bronx in Google Street View, looking for a single-home with a triple-pane bay window on the right and and small stoop on the left.
+First thing I did on my end was search through the streets of South Bronx in Google Street View, looking for a single-home with a triple-pane bay window on the right and a small stoop on the left.
 But after a while, I realized that this method was too time-consuming.
 (I also tried looking through old photos in the 1940’s tax archives, but that was time-sucking as well.)

 That’s when I realized that Google had since enhanced its maps, showing more accurate outlines of the buildings (and adding address numbers inside the shapes).
 With this enhanced imagery, I was able to look at overview maps of a series of blocks and be able tell what the general shape of the buildings were.
 In this case, I was looking for fairly narrow buildings with a curved front where the bay window would be, and a small alley on its right side.

 While this method was more efficient, I was not having any luck finding this location.
 That’s when I considered the possibility that they shot this scene in Queens.
 The main reason is that there are generally a lot more buildings with that kind of curved facade in Queens than in the Bronx.

 With the dauntingly-large Queens being added to the mix, my search started slowing down, especially since I was still on the hunt for the other two missing locations at the time.

 That’s when Blakeslee took the lead, and began looking through Queens, using a key piece of information to better hone his search.
 Knowing that production built some interior sets at Kaufman Studios in Astoria, Queens, Blakeslee decided to limit his search to that neighborhood.
 (I actually had the same idea but never followed through with it.)